Infotrend-Inc/OpenAI_WebUI/README.md

         }
 ```

+The name of the prompt preset is directly related to the name of the file; if the file is title `shakespeare.json`, the prompt will be named `shakespeare`.

-Creating new "prompt presets" should be a matter of duplicating the example and replacing the
+Creating new "prompt presets" should be a matter of duplicating the example and replacing the content within the file.

+Another method consists of passing the prompt to the WebUI and setting the `role` accordingly, then running a query.
+The content saved within the `savedir` will contain a `messages` structure that matches the `role` and `content` sections shown above.
+Integrate that content within a new prompt presets JSON file.

-Note that the `oaiwui_skip` is not passed to the GPT, but is used to remove the common content from the chat history.
+Note that the `oaiwui_skip` is not passed to the GPT, but is used to remove the content from the chat history.

 ### 1.5.1. prompt presets settings